Get your tickets for Collaborative, the nonprofit conference for innovative leaders. See you May 14-15 in Chicago!

 Accepting decentralized donation methods provides users with enhanced speed and security, and opens the door to new potential donor markets.

-Demonstrate your organization’s focus on innovation and remain in touch with new technologies by considering this donation option.
-There aren’t as many nonprofits that currently accept these alternative coins, so it’s an opportunity to stand out.
+Consider this donation option to demonstrate your organization’s focus on innovation and stay in touch with new technologies.
+Fewer nonprofits currently accept these alternative coins, so this is an opportunity to stand out.

 How to Donate Cryptocurrency to Charity